 When you're ready to advance to something beyond the Shoshone chair lift head up the Dreamcatcher lift just outside of the Main Lodge.
 From there take the Teton View Traverse which will give you one of the most spectacular views of the Teton range.

 It’s one of the longest runs at the resort but also has a gentle slope so it’s not too difficult.
-It’s a great run to introduce you to longer ski runs but also with terrain that’s not overwhelming for beginners.
+It's a great run to introduce you to longer ski runs but also with terrain that's not overwhelming for beginners.
+Grand Targhee is one of the best ski resorts for beginners in the US to learn to ski.

 If you go to Grand Targhee you'll especially want to try and be there on a Friday afternoon when they're free s'mores on the plaza but you're always a hit with everyone.
 Plan on staying in the nearby town of Driggs for easy access to the mountain as well as local restaurants.